twilio/flex-plugin-builder/README.md

 ### 3. Contributing to a package

-Please refer to the `README.md` of the respective packages in `packages/` for specific guidelines for those proejcts.
+Please refer to the `README.md` of the respective packages in `packages/` for specific guidelines for those projects.

 ### 4. Submitting Changes